zweg25/Scrabble/README.md

 # Scrabble:
 Linguistic Principles Behind Word Games

-**Description:** A scrabble board solver that allows a user to set up a normal scrabble board and the best resulting word based on points scored and tiles left after words are played.
+**Project Description:** A scrabble board solver that allows a user to set up a normal scrabble board and the best resulting word based on points scored and tiles left after words are played.

 ## How to run code